cloudgirlsin/ProjetoEfraim/eventos/forms/Readme.txt

-Fully working PHP/AJAX contact form and appointment forms script is available in the pro version of the template.
+Fully working PHP/AJAX contact form script is available in the pro version of the template.
-You can buy it from: https://bootstrapmade.com/medilab-free-medical-bootstrap-theme/
+You can buy it from: https://bootstrapmade.com/mentor-free-education-bootstrap-theme/